MadBomber/aia/README.md

 BTW did I mention that `aia` supports a chat mode where you can send an initial prompt to the backend and then followup the backend's reponse with additional keyboard entered questions, instructions, prompts etc.

+See the [AIA::Directives](lib/aia/directives.rb) class to see what directives are available on the fromend within `aia`.

+See the [AIA::Mods](lib/aia/tools/mods.rb) class to for directives that are available to the `mods` backend.

+See the [AIA::Sgpt](lib/aia/tools/sgpt.rb) class to for directives that are available to the `sgpt` backend.

 ## External CLI Tools Used

-From the verbose help text ...

 ```text
 External Tools Used